openmodelingfoundation/openmodelingfoundation.github.io/content/en/governance/charter/_index.md

 ### Administrative Coordinator

 The Executive Director and EC are supported by an Administrative Coordinator (AC) who coordinates OMF activities and helps the ED evaluate their effectiveness.
-The AD is chosing by the ED, with approval of the EC.
-The AC facilitates communication among OMF member organizations, including organizing in-person and virtual meetings, and disseminating the results of these meetings.
-S/he also disseminates OMF draft and final approved documents (e.g.,modeling standards) and compiles information about the OMF activities for dissemination on the OMF Science Gateway.
-The AC helps the ED to compile evaluation metrics to report to the MC, and facilitates communication between Working Groups, EC, the MC, and stakeholders.
+The AD is appointed by the ED, with approval from the EC.
+The AC facilitates communication among OMF member organizations, including organizing in-person and virtual meetings, and disseminates the results of these meetings.
+They also disseminate OMF draft and final approved documents (e.g., modeling standards) and compile information about OMF activities for dissemination on the OMF Science Gateway.
+The AC helps the ED to compile evaluation metrics to report to the MC, and facilitates communication between Working Groups, the EC, the MC, and stakeholders.

 ### Working Groups

-Open Modeling Foundation Working Groups coordinate key activities, enabling a diverse spectrum of modeling scientists to participate directly in OMF activities and self-governance and ensuring that it can fullfill its vision, mission, and goals.
-Three Working Groups are initially established and described below; additional Working Groups may be established subsequenty with approval of the Members Council.
+Open Modeling Foundation Working Groups coordinate key activities, enabling a diverse spectrum of modeling scientists to participate directly in OMF activities and self-governance and ensuring that it can fulfill its vision, mission, and goals.
+Three Working Groups are initially established and described below; additional Working Groups may be established subsequently with approval of the Members Council.

 Any modeling scientist can join a Working Group.
 Working Groups self organize, with support from the Executive Committee, and nominate a Working Group Chair, for approval by the Members Council.
 Working Group Chairs serve for a three-year, renewable term.